-State or other Requirements for Employee contribution jurisdiction Participation regular retirement rate Benefit formula jurisaiction Participation regular retirement rate вепелі зоттин Alabama None available.
-1 Alaska Optional Four tiers.
+State or other Requirements for Employee contribution Dave of the formula jurisdiction Participation regular retirement rate Benefit formula Alabama None available.
+Alaska Optional Four tiers.
 Varies depending upon tier.
-Detailed information set forth in Public Employees' Retirement System (PERS) plan comparison chart.
-Four tiers.
+Detailed information set forth in Public Employees' Retirement System (PERS) plan comparison chart. tier.
+Detailed information set forth Four tiers.
 Varies depending upon tier.
 Detailed information set forth in Public Employees' Retirement System (PERS) plan comparison chart.
-Four tiers.
-Varies depending upon tier.
-Detailed information set forth in Public Employees' Retirement System (PERS) plan comparison chart.
 Arizona Mandatory except that officials subject to term limits may opt out for a term of office.
-AZ SB 1609 of 2011-Contribution requirements affect all members; benefit and eligibility requirements affect those elected after January 1, 2012. with an actuarial reduction of benefits.
+AZ SB 1609 of 2011-Contribution requirements affect all members; benefit and eligibility requirements affect those elected after January 1, 2012.
+Age 65 with 5+ years of service; age 62 with 10+ years of service; or 20 years of service; earlier retirement with an actuarial reduction of benefits.
 Vesting at 5 years.
 AZ SB 1609 of 2011-For those elected to office after 1/1/2012.
-Age 65 with 5+ years of service; age 62 with 10+ years of service.
-Vesting at 5 7% employee AZ SB 1609 of 2011-2011 legislation increases contribution rates in annual steps from the present 7% of gross salary to, in FY 2014, 13% or an actuarially based calculation, which can be revised.
+Age 65 with 5+ years of service; age 62 with 10+ years of service; use 62 with 10+ years of service.
+Vesting at 5 years.
+No provision for retirement after 20 years or for early retirement. rates in annual steps from the present 7% of gross salary to, in FY 2014, 13% or an actuarially based calculation, which can be revised.
 Affects all members.
-Newly elected officials as of 1/1/14 pay a rate of 8%.
-4% x years of credited service x highest 3 year average in the past 10 years The benefit is capped at 80% of FAS.
+Newly elected 4% x years of credited service x highest 3 year average in the past 10 years The benefit is capped at 80% of FAS.
 An elected official may purchase service credit in the plan for service earned in a non-elected position by buying it at an actuarially determined amount.
 AZ SB 1609 Of 2011-For those elected to office after 1/1/2012: 3% x years of credited service x highest 5 year average in the past 10 years.
 The benefit is capped at 75% of FAS.
 Arkansas Optional.
 Those elected before 7/1/99 may have service covered as a regular state employee but must have 5 years of regular service to do so.
-J , Non-contributory plan in effect for those elected before 2006.
-For those elected then and thereafter, a contributory plan that requires 5% of salary.
+Age 65 with 10 years of service; 55/12; any age with 28 years of service; any age if serving in the General Assembly on 7/1/79; any age if in elected office on 7/1/79 with 17 and 1/2 years of service.
+As a regular employee, 65/5 or any age/28 years.
+Members of the contributory plan established in 2005 must have a minimum of 10 years legislative service if they have only legislative state employment.
 For service that began after 7/1/99: 2.07% x FAS x years of service FAS based on three highest consecutive years of service.
 For service that began after July 1, 1991, \$35 x years of service = monthly benefit.
 For contributory plan, 2% x FAS x years of service.
 California Legislators elected after 1990 are not eligible for retirement benefits for legislative service.